Todos Osmachka: Early life and education

-Todos Osmachka was born on in the village of Kutsivka, now Smilyansky District, Cherkasy (then Cherkasy County of Kyiv Province) in the family of a rural laborer Stepan, who worked in the estate of the landowner Tereshchenko, and then single-handedly gained the profession and fame of a good veterinarian.
+Teodosiy Stepanovych Osmachka was born on in the selo of Kutsivka, Cherkassy uezd (present-day, Cherkasy Raion, Ukraine) to the family of a rural laborer Stepan, who worked in the estate of the landowner Tereshchenko, and then single-handedly gained the profession and fame of a good veterinarian.
 All children in the family received secondary education.
 Osmachka acquired higher education on his own.
 In 1925 he graduated from the Kyiv Institute of Public Education.

 Early career

 In 1916, Osmachka was drafted into the ranks of the Russian army to participate in the World War I.

 His working career Osmachka started by teaching in folk schools.
 At the same time he started writing.
 During the World War I, for his poem Soldier's Thoughts he was put under military and political court in Russia.
 However the October revolution changed the political situation and he wasn't charged.

 Since 1920, he has been an instructor for the training of education workers in Kremenchuk.

 Members of the "Lanka" literary association.
 From left to right: Borys Antonenko-Davydovych, Hryhorii Kosynka, Maria Halych, Yevhen Pluzhnyk, Valerian Pidmohylny and Todos Osmachka.
 1925.